 If an employer treats you differently because of your race, national origin, color, sex, religion, disability, genetic information (including family medical history), or older age, or asks you inappropriate questions about your medical status, medical history, or family medical history, contact the Equal Employment Opportunity Commission (EEOC) at eeoc.gov or 1-800-669-4000.

-For information on background checks, visit www.undisputedlegal.com or call (800) 774-6922; representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
+For more information on skip trace services, contact Undisputed Legal our Skip Trace department at (800) 774-6922.
+Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
+We also invite you to check out our Frequently Asked Questions About Process Servers.